+Even if you are not pregnant, general iron deficiency could be a cause of restless legs syndrome.
 Low iron levels can decrease your dopamine (the “feel-good hormone”).
 In turn, low dopamine can cause the muscle spasms that signify RLS.¹

 Again, talk to your GP and they can decide whether an iron supplement is right for you.
 You might even find that your restless legs calm down.